sanjayamirthraj/sanjayamirthraj/README.md

 - 🎓 Currently Studying at UC Berkeley, and a member of Blockchain at Berkeley!
 - 💭 Interested in Biotech and Blockchain Technology, but love learning about anything
 - 📫 Reach me at sanjay.amirthraj@gmail.com or sanjay.amirthraj@berkeley.edu
+-  Commit every 30 seconds for peace of mind

   ---